jasdips/bulk-rdap/draft-nro-bulk-rdap.md

 The metadata object is followed by newline-separated data objects for one or more RDAP object classes.
-Beside adhering to the object class definition per [@!RFC9083, section 5] or the specification of a future RDAP object class, each returned object has the following characteristics:
+Beside adhering to the object class definition per [@!RFC9083, section 5] or the specification of a future RDAP object class, each returned object has the following requirements:

 * An "rdapConformance" member ([@!RFC9083, section 4.1]) MUST be included to indicate the RDAP extensions used for constructing the object.